khasa006/khasa006/README.md

 Hi there 👋
-My name is Tanvir, and I'm a Department of Psychiatry at the Yale School of Medicine.
+My name is Tanvir, and I'm a Postdoctoral Associate at the Department of Psychiatry in the Yale School of Medicine.
 Welcome to my GitHub profile!

 🎓 My CV is: https://khasan.quarto.pub/kazi-tanvir-hasan/CV.html